The Latest from the ABM Experts

 Ray Wang: Hey.
 You’ve got the official DisrupTV intro from Vala.
 That’s like getting that recording on NPR from that Wait Wait… Don’t Tell Me! show on your answering machine, when you win the prize.
 This is it, man.

 But, hey, more importantly, I just wanted to remind folks that you are actually giving away the book Account-Based Marketing for Dummies if you tweet with @sangramvajre @Terminus #ABM.
+Or they could also receive our newest account based marketing book, ABM is B2B.

 So let’s talk about ABM for those who don’t know about it.
 We’ve been talking about it.
 It is a hot topic in the Constellation AstroChart.
 Cindy Zhou, one of our analysts, covers it, has been talking about account-based marketing software.
 Let’s talk about it from the source.
 What is ABM?